SFBAC NATS

 (415) 568-6555

-HANGLEY, MARY EVELYN - El Cerrito/ONLINE
+HANGLEY, MARY EVELYN - EL CERRITO / ONLINE

 With over 10 years of teaching experience, I teach voice to students from late elementary school through retirement!
 My studio encompasses a wide range of repertoire and abilities from professional opera singers to tweens who love Taylor Swift to retirees feeling brave enough to pursue a new hobby.
 As a professional opera singer, I've performed as leading roles with San Francisco Opera, the San Francisco Symphony, Opera San Jose, Opera Modesto, Minnesota Opera and others. @mehSoprano